Ex gratia, hierarchical and mandatory prior administrative appeal (Rapo)

 Répondez aux questions successives et les réponses s’afficheront automatiquement

-Ex gratia or hierarchical appeal
+Non-compulsory appeal (ex gratia or hierarchical appeal)

 Who shall I contact